stanfordnlp/CoreNLP/index.md

 Stanford NLP models for **French**, **German**, and **Arabic** are also usable inside CoreNLP.

-# Programming languages, licenses, operating systems
+## Programming languages and operating systems

 Stanford CoreNLP is written in **Java** and licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html) (v3 or later; in general Stanford NLP code is GPL v2+, but CoreNLP uses several Apache-licensed libraries, and